Quercus trojana: Taxonomy

 It is closely related to Quercus libani and, less closely, to other Cerris oaks, such as Quercus cerris, Quercus castaneifolia and Quercus ithaburensis.

 Distribution and habitat

 The species is distributed from southern Italy east across the southern Balkans (Croatia, Albania, Serbia, North Macedonia and Greece) to western Turkey.
 Its range is disjunct, with its two main centres in the western Balkans and northwest Anatolia.
-It grows at low to moderate altitudes (up to 1550 m in the south of the range in southwestern Turkey), and prefers warm, dry localities.
+It grows at low to moderate elevations (up to 1550 m in the south of the range in southwestern Turkey), and prefers warm, dry localities.

 Fossil record

 Fossils of Quercus trojana have been described from the fossil flora of Kızılcahamam district in Turkey, which is of early Pliocene age.

 Cultivation

 It is grown as an ornamental tree in Britain, Belgium, Spain, and elsewhere, and has proved very tolerant of both drought and winter cold.
 A semi-fastigiate cultivar 'Iturraran Trinkoa' has been selected at the Iturraran Botanical Garden in the Basque region of Spain.